 (Photo courtesy of Luke Swilor)

-Canadian Tour player Luke Swilor begins his second PGA Tour Q School run tomorrow with Stage 1 at Dayton Valley Country Club in Dayton, Nevada.
+Canadian Tour player Luke Swilor has begun his second PGA Tour Q School run with Stage 1 at Dayton Valley Country Club in Dayton, Nevada.
 Follow along as Luke provides his diary entries.

 More Luke Swilor: